Rosswood: History

 In 1975, Colonel Walt Hylander and his wife Jean purchased the plantation and restored it.
 It was opened to the public as a house museum, and used for weddings and special occasions.
 In March 2019, Rosswood permanently closed to the public and is now a private residence.
+The Hylanders have passed the house on to their son Ray, and the house is now for sale.
+Google Rosswood for sale.